dcsync/pycobalt/README.md

 -------

 [helpers.py](https://github.com/dcsync/pycobalt/blob/master/pycobalt/helpers.py)
 contains helper functions and classes to make writing scripts easier.
-Here's the list so far:
+Here are some of the functions available:

   - `parse_ps(content)`: parses the callback output of `bps`. returns a list of dictionaries. each dictionary represents a process with all available